Updated 12.07.2019 – First published 25.10.2016

-Eligible jobs for a second year visa in Australia
+Eligible jobs for a second and third year visa in Australia

 Here is the list of all the jobs eligible to renew, extracted from the Australian government website (www.homeaffairs.gov.au).

 - The harvesting and/or packing of fruit and vegetable crops;

 - General maintenance crop work;

 - Cultivating or propagating plants, fungi or their products or parts;

 - Maintaining animals for the purpose of selling them or their bodily produce, including natural increase;

 - Immediate processing of animal products including shearing, butchery in an abattoir, packing and tanning;